-Foot brake – This is the most important technique to learn when you are first getting comfortable on any type of longboard or skateboard.
+- Foot brake – This is the most important technique to learn when you are first getting comfortable on any type of longboard or skateboard.
 It is preformed by taking your pushing foot off your board and dragging the sole of your shoe along the road to decrease your speed.
 Foot braking will do some damage to you shoes but is by far the safest and most effective speed control technique in almost every situation.
 You should be a confident foot braker at every speed you ride at.

-Air brake – Air braking uses wind resistance to slow down at high speeds.
+- Air brake – Air braking uses wind resistance to slow down at high speeds.
 Standing upright, the rider stretches his arms out to either side to slow down a small amount.
 This technique is usually used in combination with long exaggerated carves for additional speed loss.

-Slide brake – Also called a power slide, this type of braking is mainly used by downhill and freeride longboarders/skateboarders to maintain a consistent speed, slow down quickly before corners, or come to a complete stop at the end of a run.
+- Sliding – Also called a power slide, this type of braking is mainly used by downhill and freeride longboarders/skateboarders to maintain a consistent speed, slow down quickly before corners, or come to a complete stop at the end of a run.
 Essentially, the rider makes a rapid, controlled turn to break the traction of the wheels and pitch the board sideways.
 The rider often uses slide gloves to place their hand on the road to steady himself.
 For this reason, slide gloves are essential accessories for most downhill riders.
 The first and most important hands down slide that everyone should learn is the pendulum or shut down slide.

-Sit brake – This is where a rider sits down on his board, sled-style, and uses his outstretched feet to slow the board to a stop.
+- Sit brake – This is where a rider sits down on his board, sled-style, and uses his outstretched feet to slow the board to a stop.
 This technique will slow you down very quickly but it is difficult to get in and out of the sitting position, so it is typically only used to slow to a stop at the end of a run.

 If you are a beginner that is not comfortable using these breaking techniques, make sure that you never ride a hill that you can't ride out.
 This means starting on hills with a long, flat, or uphill section at the bottom, allowing you to slow to a stop over some distance.
 This will give you a safer environment to practice your braking techniques and provide you with an exit strategy if you get going too fast for your comfort.